mlzarathustra/ondes/README.md

 # OndeSynthesizer

-(under construction)
+A synthesizer that lets you plug together arbitrary components, which can be configured using a plain text editor and YAML.

+Many key features are working now, including DX-7 style FM and a resonant sweeeping filter, though there is still a lot to explore.

-To hear what you can do so far:
+To hear some of what you can do so far:
 [OndeSynth demo on YouTube](https://www.youtube.com/playlist?list=PLk0M1i4FJYGJ04WGUqPTOEU0NjMNrJEqt)

+There is extensive documentation starting at [Voice.md](doc/Voice.md) and there are a number of example patches included.

 ![](doc/images/ondes-synth-architecture-diagram.png)